erasels/Aspiration-StS/README.md

 Not a new relic, but you can now grant Wing Boots 3 additional charges as a campfire action.

 "Secret Technique Scroll": Draw 1 additional card at the start of each turn.
 Whenever you shuffle your discard pile, shuffle three random cards into your draw pile.
 They cost 0 until played.

+"Hidden Compartment": At the start of each combat, remove a card from your draw pile.
+The first time you shuffle your draw pile, add this card into your hand.

+"Hat of Infinite Power": The first time you would lose more than 1 each turn, lose only 1 instead.

 ##Crossover relics:
 Relics that are only enabled if you have the corresponding mods: